-The Company has a clear investment policy, where all investment requirements are established by Heads of Sections, reviewed, priced and included in the Company's budget.
+The Company has a clear investment policy, where all investment requirements are established by Heads of Sections, reviewed, priced, and included in the Company's budget.
 The planned investments are thereafter presented and approved by Swissport International and the Board of Directors.
 During the implementation of the planned investment plan, investment requests are raised by the Chief Financial Officer (CFO) and approved by either the Chief Executive Officer (CEO) or Swissport International (SPI); the approval levels are determined by the approved limits set by SPI in the Group Directives.

 Due to financial constraints resulting from the decrease in revenue due to COVID-19 impact, the Company cautiously invested in projects of significant importance, focusing on safety and growth.
-Accordingly, in 2021, the Company invested TShs 2,317 million in reroofing of the cargo import warehouse at JNIA, construction of the lounge at JRO and computers (2020 - TShs 2,514 million).
+Accordingly, in 2022, the Company invested TShs 2,291 million on GSE, computer, warehouse equipment, Workshop facilities and construction of restroom at JNIA (2021 - TShs 2,317 million).
 Note 21(a) and (b) provides details of the investments to the financial statements.